naresh192017/Competition-codes/README.md

 # Competition-codes
-## Different Aprroch which I used for hackathons
+This repository is about codes/approches which I used in hackathons.